WWE Wrestling News: The Undertaker’s Birthday To See The Passing Of His Crown?

 Happy Birthday to The Undertaker.
 Mark William Calaway, better known by his ring name The Undertaker, turned 52-years-old on March 24.
-Almost unbelievably, The Undertaker has been in professional wrestling for 33 of his 52-years.
+Almost unbelievably, The Undertaker has been in professional wrestling for 33 of his 52 years.
 This weekend sees the Deadman return to WrestleMania in Orlando, Florida.
 The Undertaker is synonymous with WrestleMania, his 21-year winning streak at wrestling’s premier event is unlikely to be surpassed, but sadly, WrestleMania 33 may prove to be the last time we see the Taker in the WrestleMania ring.

 As previously reported in the Inquisitr, The Undertaker vs. Roman Reigns is one of the most attractive matches on the WrestleMania 33 card.
 The Undertaker is arguably the most popular wrestler of all time, Roman Reigns popularity sits firmly at the other end of that spectrum.
 Despite constant promotion as the face of the WWE network, Reigns is booed every time he enters the ring.
 Eliminating The Undertaker at the 2017 Royal Rumble did little to enhance Reigns’ popularity, so the WWE universe will be hoping that the Deadman can bring the Big Dog to heel.

 Anyone, with even a passing interest in WWE wrestling, knows that it has been widely rumored that this will be The Undertaker’s last WrestleMania.
-At 52-years-old, and with over 30-years wrestling experience under his belt, time has caught up with the Deadman.
+At 52-years-old, and with over 30 years wrestling experience under his belt, time has caught up with the Deadman.
 He underwent hip surgery last year, and it is believed that the Taker needs a hip replacement.
 That would surely bring an end to The Phenom’s career.

 According to Yahoo!
 Sports, we may have been given another clue that WrestleMania 33 will be The Undertaker’s last bout before retirement.
-In interview Randy Orton said that he hoped that The Undertaker would still be around after WrestleMania 33, but perhaps other comments give a strong hint that the Taker of Souls is heading into retirement.
+In an interview, Randy Orton said that he hoped that The Undertaker would still be around after WrestleMania 33, but perhaps other comments give a strong hint that the Taker of Souls is heading into retirement.

 Orton indicated that The Undertaker vs. Roman Reigns will be the top billed match on the WrestleMania 33 card.